 We strongly encourage you to seek feedback or suggestions from your teaching staff and/or Unit Chair before taking a unit for a second time.
 Their contact details can be found on your CloudDeakin unit site.

-Please note: If you fail the same unit twice, fail a compulsory practicum or placement, or fail at least 50% of credit points in each of two preceding study periods then you may be contacted by your Faculty Academic Progress and Integrity team to discuss your academic progression.
+Please note that if you fail the same unit twice, fail a compulsory practicum or placement, or fail at least 50% of credit points in each of two preceding study periods then you may be contacted by your Faculty Academic Progress and Integrity team to discuss your academic progression.
 In some cases, intervention/s may be applied on your enrolment to help you achieve your academic potential.
 Find out more on the Academic progress webpage.

-With the Job-ready Graduates Package reforms, taking effect in 2022, if you are in a Commonwealth supported place (CSP) and fail 50 per cent or more of your units (including Withdrawing late), after attempting eight or more units, you will be judged to have a low completion rate.
-If you have a low completion rate in 2022 or onwards you will no longer be eligible for Commonwealth assistance (studying in a CSP or getting HELP loans).
+For students who commenced their course in 2022 and later, if you are in a Commonwealth supported place (CSP) and fail 50% or more of your units (including Withdrawing late), after attempting eight or more units, you will be judged to have a low completion rate.
+If you have a low completion rate you will no longer be eligible for Commonwealth assistance (studying in a CSP or getting HELP loans).
 Find out more about low completion and the Jobs-ready reforms from the Australian Government Jobs-ready Graduates – Frequently Asked Questions webpage.

 Study Skills Support